plewis/plewis.github.io/phylogenetics/lab-ape.md

      [28] 0.07015000 0.12596600 0.06999200 0.06797400 0.00201900 0.00201900 0.12462600 0.07128300 0.00004969
      [37] 0.00004969 0.07133200

-### About this tree
+### About the tree

-This tree in the file <tt>yule.tre</tt> was obtained using PAUP from 10,000 nucleotide sites simulated from a Yule tree.
+The tree in the file `yule.tre` was obtained using PAUP from 10,000 nucleotide sites simulated from a Yule tree.
 The model used to generate the simulated data (HKY model, kappa = 4, base frequencies = 0.3 A, 0.2 C, 0.2 G, and 0.3 T, no rate heterogeneity) was also used in the analysis by PAUP (the final ML tree was made ultrametric by enforcing the clock constraint).

 {% comment %}
 I analyzed these data in BEAST for part of a lecture.
 See slide 22 and beyond in [http://hydrodictyon.eeb.uconn.edu/people/plewis/courses/phylogenetics/lectures/DivTimeBayesianBEAST.pdf this PDF file] for details.